rohitkaradkar/rohitkaradkar.github.io/content/posts/flutter-and-fonttools/index.md

 ---
-draft: false
-date: 2023-12-24
-title: Flutter, Fonttools, and Helvetica Neue
+title: "Flutter, Fonttools, and Helvetica Neue"
-slug: flutter-and-fonttools
+draft: true
+date: 2024-01-31
 summary: How integrating a simple font in Flutter, led to the discovery of interesting things
-tags: [scripts, flutter, fonts, typography]
+tags: [flutter, typography, python]
 categories: [flutter]
 ---